nethoundsh/checkdocs/README.md

 Four live-data tools extend the agent when a VulnCheck API token is present.
 The design follows a hybrid pattern: named, purpose-built tools (`kev_lookup`, `cve_exploits`, `detection_rules`) cover the most common intelligence queries with clean, constrained inputs; `vulncheck_query` serves as an escape hatch for anything not covered, accepting an arbitrary index name and parameters.

-The tools omit themselves gracefully — `internal/vulncheck.Client.HasIndex()` checks the authenticated token's available indices via a lazy GET `/v3/index` call (cached for the session lifetime). `cve_exploits` queries whichever of `initial-access`, `botnets`, `ransomware`, and `threat-actors` the token can reach, concurrently, using a `sync.WaitGroup`.
-Tier restrictions surface as explicit error messages ("not available on your tier") rather than silent empty results, so the model can explain the limitation rather than hallucinating data.
+The tools omit themselves gracefully at runtime. `internal/vulncheck.Client.HasIndex()` checks the authenticated token's available indices via a lazy GET `/v3/index` call (cached for the session lifetime). `cve_exploits` queries whichever of `xdb`, `initial-access`, `botnets`, `ransomware`, and `threat-actors` the token can reach, concurrently, using a `sync.WaitGroup`.
+Tier restrictions surface as explicit error messages — "this is a coverage gap for the current token tier, not confirmation that no data exists" — rather than silent empty results, so the model explains the limitation accurately rather than hallucinating an absence.

 ### 6. Research corpus — notebooks as a searchable third source